Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

                  =============================
                  (in reverse chronological order)

+2005-07-22 (Ver 2.5 Release 6)
+New features added:
+- None.
+Bugs fixed:
+- Memory utilisation issues were addressed.
+In some cases allocated memory was reduced up to 20 times.
+- Hourglass icon was mistakenly appearing in tray area when new releases of LogMeTT or TeraTerm are published on the web.

+2005-07-19 (Ver 2.5 Release 5)
+New features added:
+- LogMeTT icon has the shape of hourglass while reloading data.
+- Further improvement of LogMeTT popup menu redrawing function.
+- Added filter on $phone$, $mobile$ and $pager$ variables to pass into macro only the following characters: 0..9 # * + , P p.
+Other characters can still appear on Settings page but will be stripped from the macro code.
+Example: "(123) 456-7890" will be converted to "1234567890".
+Help file was updated.
+- LogMeTT_README.txt file updated.
+Bugs fixed:
+- Interaction between LogMeTT.exe and LogMeTTc.exe was optimized.
+- Double click on tray icon under certain conditions was causing application to crash.

+2005-07-13 (Ver 2.5 Release 4)
+New features added:
+- None.
+Bugs fixed:
+- It was not possible to drag and drop connection between 2 separator lines.
+- Additional restrictions were added on drag and drop operations inside the connection tree.
+- Fixed the bug in 'Reverse Colors' function.
+- The function checking for duplicate connection names was not working correctly under certain conditions.

+2005-07-04 (Ver 2.5 Release 3)
+New features added:
+- LogMeTT popup menu redrawing function was improved.
+- LogMeTT installer created.

+Bugs fixed:
+- Parent level macro was being executed twice when started from LogMeTT popup menu.
+Thanks to suibian for reporting this bug.

+2005-06-28 (Ver 2.5 Release 2)
+New features added:
+- None.
+Bugs fixed:
+- 'Run All Selected' function from 'Actions' menu was not working correctly.

+2005-06-21 (Ver 2.5 Release 1)
+New features added:
+- LogMeTT.hlp file was created.
+LogMeTT Configuration window is supporting now context sensitive help that can be called by pressing <F1>.
+- Context sensitive help for LogMeTT key words in Macro editor was added.
+It can be called by placing cursor on the word and pressing <Ctrl-F1> (the same applies to TeraTerm macro commands).
+- Current value of LogMeTT key words appears on <Ctrl-Click> on these key words in Macro editor.
+- LogMeTT key words are being highlighted in Macro editor with red color.
+- Current line is being highlighted in Macro editor.
+- Further improvement of 'Run to cursor' function.
+From now it does not depend on selection within Macro editor but runs from the first line of the macro down to the line containing the cursor (inclusive).
+- TeraTerm.ini file backup/restore functions were added into
+'File' -> 'TeraTerm Configuration' menu.
+They help to preserve user's settings during TeraTerm upgrades.
+- $CONNECTION$, $ttdir$, $windir$, $logfilename$ and $LOGFILENAME$ key words were added.
+See LogMeTT help for their descriptions.
+- URL color was added.
+This feature is still not fully supported by TeraTerm.
+- 'CygWin' menu was added to LogMeTT popup menu and to 'Actions' menu of Configuration Screen.
+It is only visible if Cygwin is installed.
+- Additional option 'Start CygWin' was added to the list of functions called on double click on tray icon.
+- Logging when checkbox 'Start logging when macro ends' is selected is now disabled when 'Run to cursor' or 'Run branch to cursor' function is executed from Configuration window.
+- The second page of Settings was added.
+- Most recently used files can appear with or without full path in 'File' menu based on configuration setting.
+- Fonts of menus and Macro editor are configurable.
+The font from Macro editor will also be used in TeraTerm main window.
+Preferable character set can be also selected.
+- The behaviour of <Tab> key in macro editor is now configurable.
+- The format of LTT file changed.
+The files created by earlier versions of LogMeTT will be backed up and converted automatically when first opened in Configuration window.
+Bugs fixed:
+- Temporary file were not clean up properly.
+- Fixed bug with scheduler starting 3 copies of the macro in some cases.
+- Lots of other minor fixes and code optimisation.

+2005-04-13 (Ver 2.4 Release 4)
 New features added:
 - Context sensitive help was added to macro editor.
 When macro command is selected in macro editor, pressing <Ctrl-F1> will open corresponding page in